Matilda (chicken): World's Oldest Living Chicken

 Considering that the average lifespan of a chicken is generally no more than seven to eight years, in 2001, Keith and Donna contacted Guinness World Records, at which point Matilda was eleven years old.
 After the documentation of Matilda's age had been verified and substantiated, Guinness World Records proclaimed fourteen-year-old Matilda to be World's Oldest Living Chicken on April 27, 2004.
 Keith and Donna were presented with a congratulatory letter and official certificate from Guinness World Records.

 Matilda's title of World's Oldest Living Chicken is recorded in the data banks at Guinness World Records, but has not been included in their books or on their website.

 The Tonight Show

-As a direct result of Matilda's receiving the title of World's Oldest Living Chicken, Keith, Donna and Matilda were guests of Jay Leno on The Tonight Show in an episode that taped and aired on September 9, 2004.
+As a direct result of Matilda's receiving the title of World's Oldest Living Chicken, Keith, Donna and Matilda were guests of The Tonight Show in an episode that taped and aired on September 9, 2004.
 Also appearing on the show were Terry Bradshaw, Jim Brown and Howie Long.
 Musical guests were Kirk Franklin and Yolanda Adams.
 Matilda, who was accustomed to performing on stage, strutted on top of Jay's desk, nibbled breadcrumbs, played with her favorite toy, and did a well-received impersonation of the NBC peacock.